 It is reported that Uganda shipped USD1.25 billion worth of gold last year, compared with USD514.8 million exported in the previous 12 months.

-Adam Mugume, executive director in charge of research at the Bank of Uganda, revealed that the surge in gold trade was due to a growing international demand for the precious mineral and a boost in Uganda’s refining capacity.
+Adam Mugume, executive director in charge of research at the Bank of Uganda, revealed that the surge in gold exports was due to a growing international demand for the precious mineral and a boost in Uganda’s refining capacity.

 “There’s high demand for gold.
 Most people are moving away from currencies into gold holding,” Mugume said.

-He added that; “So long as there’s demand for gold people will source for it from all over the country.”
+He added that; “So long as there’s demand for gold exports people will source for it from all over the country.”

 It should be noted that shipments of gold had been negligible for Uganda but they started rising sharply after a major refiner, Africa Gold Refinery, opened shop in 2016.